rctn/pseudocerebellum/docs/source/notes/LangeW-1975.rst

 .. footbibliography::

-This paper had data on Purkinje and granule cell counts in different species.
+This paper has data on the Purkinje and granule cell ratio in different species.